The dynamical origin of the graviton mass in the non-linear theory of massive gravity: The Schwarzschild de-Sitter solution in dRGT

 \section{The Schwarzschild de-Sitter solution in dRGT}

 In \cite{Kodama}, the S-dS solution was derived for two different cases.
 The first one, corresponds to the family of solutions satisfying the condition $\beta=\alpha^2$, where $\beta$ and $\alpha$ correspond to the two free-parameters inside the potential $U(g, \phi)$.
-These set of parameters are related to the previously defined $\alpha_3$ and $\alpha_4$ \cite{Kodama}.
-Under this previous condition, the St\"uckelberg function $T_0(r,t)$ becomes arbitrary.
-This is not a coincidence because the theory has three parameters.
-If we fix one of the parameters with the background, then the other two parameters remain free.
-There exists a non-trivial connection between the mass parameter and the St\"uckelberg function which is the key point for the Higgs mechanism formulation.
-Later in this manuscript I will explain this connection.
+In such a case, the St\"uckelberg function $T_0(r,t)$ becomes arbitrary.
+In other words, the vacuum solution is degenerate.
 There is a second family of solutions.
 They correspond to the case with two-free parameters satisfying the condition $\beta\leq\alpha^2$ with the St\"uckelberg function $T_0(r,t)$ constrained to some specific dependence on the space-time.
-The constraint has the Finkelstein-type form if we impose the regularity condition for the future event horizon.
-In this case, again there are two-free parameters after constraining one.
-Any solution satisfying the spherically symmetric condition, is expressed generically as:
+These results reflect the fact that massive gravity behaves as a $\sigma$-model as has been remarked in \cite{Ref3}.
+Any solution satisfying the spherically symmetric condition, is expressed generically as

-where:
+where

-with $f(r)=1-\frac{2GM}{r}-\frac{1}{3}\Lambda r^2$.
-This previous solution looks similar to the Schwarzschild-like one after coordinate transformations.
-However, here we have to take into account that $T_0(r,t)$ is not in reality a coordinate (gauge) transformation function, but rather a St\"uckelberg function containing the information of the extra-degrees of freedom of the theory.
-In fact, the metric components in eq. (\ref{eq:drgt metric}) are obtained after using the non-linear version of the St\"uckelberg trick expressed as:
+with $f(S_0r)=1-\frac{2GM}{S_0r}-\frac{1}{3}\Lambda S_0^2r^2$.
+Although the previous solution looks similar to the Schwarzschild-de Sitter metric in Einstein's gravity, it is not the same.
+In this case for example $T_0(r,t)$ is not an ordinary (time) coordinate, but it is rather a St\"uckelberg function which contains the information of the extra-degrees of freedom of the theory.
+We can visualize $T_0(r,t)$ as the part of the metric which generates the "weight" (mass) for the propagating degrees of freedom of the theory.
+The metric components in eq. (\ref{eq:drgt metric}) for example, are obtained after using the non-linear version of the St\"uckelberg trick expressed as

-with the components of the St\"uckelberg function given by:
+with the components of the St\"uckelberg function given by

 In eq. (\ref{eq:drgt metric}), all the degrees of freedom of the theory are inside the dynamical metric.
-The fiducial metric in this case is just the Minkowskian one given explicitly as:
+The fiducial metric in this case is just the Minkowskian one given explicitly as

-The dynamical metric when it contains all the degrees of freedom, is diffeomorphism invariant under the transformation \cite{K, Vainshtein paper, HawkingdRGT}:
+The dynamical metric when it contains all the degrees of freedom, is diffeomorphism invariant under the transformation \cite{K, HawkingdRGT}

-The full action is invariant under these previous set of transformations.
+In addition, the full action defined in eq. (\ref{eq:b1}) is invariant under these previous set of transformations.